tursodatabase/libsql/ext/wasm/api/README.md

       directly to the (async) OPFS API and channels those results back to its synchronous counterpart.
 This file, because it must be started in its own Worker, is not part of the amalgamation.
-- `sqlite3-api-cleanup.js`\
+- **`api/sqlite3-api-cleanup.js`**\
-  the previous files temporarily create global objects in order to communicate their state to the files which follow them, and _this_ file connects any final components together and cleans up those globals.
+  The previous files do not immediately extend the library.
+Instead they add callback functions to be called during its bootstrapping.
+Some also temporarily create global objects in order to communicate their state to the files which follow them.
+This file cleans up any dangling globals and runs the API bootstrapping process, which is what finally executes the initialization code installed by the previous files.
 As of this writing, this code ensures that the previous files leave no more than a single global symbol installed.
 When adapting the API for non-Emscripten toolchains, this "should" be the only file where changes are needed.
-- `post-js-footer.js`\
-  Emscripten-specific footer for the `--post-js` input.
-This closes off the lexical scope opened by `post-js-header.js`.

 The build process glues those files together, resulting in `sqlite3-api.js`, which is everything except for the `post-js-*.js`